ragynotes/ragynotes.github.io/content/progress/development-howto/mdnotes/notes on mdnotes.md

 - need to include 2x line-breaks sequentially to ensure new line
 - tried changing export filenames to include `/` in hopes of making subdirectories but instead the files seem to have not showed up? looked in both specified and default directories but not found.
+- There is also `mdnotes` documentation [here](https://argentinaos.com/zotero-mdnotes/docs/quick-start-guide), not sure how or it different.
+- Tables might not work, see [Markdown Tables breaks when converting from Zotero Note · Issue #135 · argenos/zotero-mdnotes](https://github.com/argenos/zotero-mdnotes/issues/135)

 ### custom formatting for preferences in `about:config`